-I booked several hostels on my recent visit to Europe as a Solo Traveler and I must say that some of them are much more modern and sophisticated than hotels.
-I urge you to read this post patiently before booking Hostels in Europe.
+I booked several hotels on my recent visit to Europe as a Solo Traveler and I must say that some of them are much more modern and sophisticated than hotels.
+I urge you to read this post patiently before booking Hotels in Europe.

-Based on my experience, hostels are possibly the best type of accommodation for solo travelers, or if you travel with more than 4 people to Europe.
+Based on my experience, hotels are possibly the best type of accommodation for solo travelers, or if you travel with more than 4 people to Europe.

 I experienced and researched and found that It is inexpensive, they’re located in every European city, and they’re full of other travelers so that you would not feel alone and isolated.

-According to my research, the competition between hostels has grown over the past 10 years, therefore the quality has risen considerably in past decade, therefore it is high time to book a hostel in Europe if you are planning a trip now.
+According to my research, the competition between hostels has grown over the past 10 years, therefore the quality has risen considerably in the past decade, therefore it is high time to book a hostel in Europe if you are planning a trip now.

 I am from Asia but I know that hostels are pretty uncommon in the US, so many Americans are totally clueless about Hostels in Europe and have a lot of misconceptions, well, I had the same feeling and I am not blaming anyone.